 Separate Domestic and International tickets

-Per the ARC Industry Agent Handbook, a separate ticket issued for the domestic portion of an international journey may be taxed on the basis of an international trip provided that:
+Per the ARC Industry Agent Handbook, a separate ticket issued for the domestic portion of an international journey may not be taxed on the basis of an international trip provided that:

 - The person purchasing the domestic ticket shows the international ticket to the agency receiving payment.

 - The agency inscribes the international ticket with an appropriate notation.